symfony/symfony-docs/guides/page_creation.rst

 -----------------------

-After just a few short sections, you already understand the philosophy behind creating and rendering pages in Symfony.
-You've also already begun to see how Symfony projects are structured and organized.
+After just a few short sections, you already understand the philosophy behind creating and rendering pages in Symfony2.
+You've also already begun to see how Symfony2 projects are structured and organized.
 By the end of this section, you'll know where to find and put different types of files and why.

 Though perfectly flexible, by default, each Symfony :term:`application` has